Johnny Gruelle: Creator of Raggedy Ann

 The exact details of the origins of the Raggedy Ann doll and related stories are uncertain.
 Gruelle biographer Patricia Hall notes that according to an oft-repeated myth, Gruelle's daughter, Marcella, brought from her grandmother's attic a faceless rag doll on which the artist drew a face, and that Gruelle suggested that Marcella's grandmother sew a shoe button for a missing eye.
 Hall says the date of this supposed occurrence is given as early as 1900 and as late as 1914, with the locale variously given as suburban Indianapolis, Indiana, downtown Cleveland, Ohio, or Wilton, Connecticut.
 More likely, as Gruelle's wife, Myrtle, told Hall, Gruelle retrieved a long-forgotten, homemade rag doll from the attic of his parents' Indianapolis home sometime around the turn of the 20th century, a few years before the couple's daughter was born.Hall, Johnny Gruelle, Creator of Raggedy Ann and Andy, p.
 107. As Myrtle Gruelle recalled, "There was something he wanted from the attic.
 While he was rummaging around for it, he found an old rag doll his mother had made for his sister.
 He said then that the doll would make a good story."
 She further explained that her husband "kept [the doll] in his mind until we had Marcella.
 He remembered it when he saw her play [with] dolls....
 He wrote the stories around some of the things she did.
 He used to get ideas from watching her."

-Hall notes another unproven legend states that Gruelle began writing and illustrating the Raggedy Ann stories while his daughter was gravely ill after receiving a routine smallpox vaccination at school, which was given without parental consent, and her death at age 13 inspired him to publish the stories and create the rag doll as a tribute to her memory.
+Hall notes another unproven legend states that Gruelle began writing and illustrating the Raggedy Ann stories while his daughter was gravely ill from complications resulting from an infected vaccination, and her death at age 13 inspired him to publish the stories and create the rag doll as a tribute to her memory.
 Another version of the doll's origins suggests that it appeared as a character in an illustrated poem in one of Gruelle's earlier books.
 Some journalistic sources have continued to repeat the various myths and legends.